Use Psychology to Boost Your Fundraiser

 Getting that warm glow

 Beyond having a stake in the outcome, people want the warm, fuzzy feeling you get after doing a good deed.
 We’re wired for that warm glow.
-It’s a feedback mechanism for prosocial behavior, a combination of empathy and pride.
+It’s a feedback mechanism for prosocial behaviour, a combination of empathy and pride.

 Altruism makes people happy.
 One study from Sage Journals looked at what happened when someone was given an allowance to spend only on others.
 They felt happier than those who could only spend an allowance on themselves; such is the power of the glow.